tohojo/bufferbloat-net/content/bloat/wiki/Bufferbloat_FAQs.md

 consider these options:

 * Get a lower tier plan from your ISP
-* Get a router that understands modern algorithms for minimizing latency/bufferbloat.
+* Get a router with the SQM algorithms for minimizing latency/bufferbloat.
 See
   [What can I do about Bufferbloat?](https://www.bufferbloat.net/projects/bloat/wiki/What_can_I_do_about_Bufferbloat/) for a list of suitable routers